 The UCI Regional Resilience Project brings together people interested in exploring the roles UC Irvine could play in convening or supporting a regional climate resilience collaborative.
 A regional climate resilience collaborative is a group of diverse public, private, and/or non-profit entities representing a region and committed to preparing that region for the emerging impacts of climate change (e.g., sea level rise, extreme storm events, food scarcity, wildfires, heat waves, and droughts).

-Fill out the interest form here to get involved and to receive updates about regional climate resilience collaboration.
+Go here to learn about upcoming events and to subscribe to updates about regional climate resilience collaboration.

 If you are a sustainability practitioner seeking to network and collaborate around shared interests in cleantech or energy in Orange County, visit Sustain Orange County to learn more.
 Sustain OC provides a forum for the exchange of ideas, information, and business opportunities among large corporations, cleantech companies, local government, investors, academia, and non-profits.